-About the PVA Office
+About the McCracken County PVA Office

 The PVA office is a Kentucky State government office with county jurisdiction.
 The PVA (Property Valuation Administrator) is a locally elected official charged with assessing all property, both real and personal, that lies within McCracken County.
 Exceptions to this include public service companies, bank shares, and omitted tangible properties which are valued by the state Revenue Cabinet in Frankfort.